librato/api-docs/source/includes/_dashboards.md

 POST https://metrics-api.librato.com/v1/dashboards
 ```

+>Example Request

->Example Request: Create a dashboard with name CPUs containing the instruments identified by IDs 4, 87, and 9, in that order.
+>Create a dashboard with name CPUs containing the instruments identified by IDs 4, 87, and 9, in that order:

 ```shell
 curl \